Welcome to EOPS

 Call (408) 741-2023 or stop by the EOPS office to schedule.

-EOPS is accepting applications for Spring 2021.
+EOPS is no longer accepting applications for Fall 2023.

 Steps To Apply for Extended Opportunity Program and Services